 I like to use 5mg of melatonin each night and twice a week I'll use phenibut to help me sleep more restful.

 If you've been going with high reps for awhile then switch to sets of 5 reps.
-If you've been working out 6 days a week for awhile then drop it to 3x/week.
+If you've been working out 6 days a week for awhile then drop it to 3 times a week.

 Another tactic you can do is to focus on a few main areas you want to improve on the most, and either severely limit other areas or don't train them at all for awhile.

 For example, I have hammered the absolute shit out of my biceps for quite some time now.